 Update Security Credentials (Device)

-The Supplier downloads the Device Certificate from the SMKI Portal and creates an ‘Update Security Credentials (Device)’ Service Request (SRV 6.15.2) and sends it to the DCC.
+For SMETS2+ Devices, the Supplier downloads the Device Certificate from the SMKI Portal and creates an ‘Update Security Credentials (Device)’ Service Request (SRV 6.15.2) and sends it to the DCC.

 The DCC receives the Service Request, completes Critical Service Request processing, and sends an ‘Update Security Certificates on Device’ (CS02d) Command to the Device.